jhnwu3/ABMNet/README.md

 ![nl6better](graphs/nl6/readme/nl6_scaled_scatter.png)
 ![gdagbetter](graphs/gdag/readme/gdag_default_test_norm_out_scatter.png)

 However, as one can see in the scatter plots, this still doesn't truly fully resolve all difficulties of fitting.
 There is still quite a bit of error surrounding the perfect fit line.
+While I haven't yet validated the nonlinear 6 protein reaction network's predictions with the actual model (as its fit isn't too bad), looking at the spatial ABM's fit

 ###